Yun Jin

-Yun Jin (云堇 (Yún Jǐn)) is a fictional character in the action role-playing game Genshin Impact developed by miHoYo.
+Yun Jin (云堇 (Yún Jǐn)) is a character from Genshin Impact, a 2020 action role-playing gacha game developed by miHoYo.
 The character was officially released in version 2.4 of the game on January 5, 2022.
 In the game, Yun Jin is a famous figure in the opera scene in the fictional country of Liyue.
 She is the director of the Yun-Han Opera Troupe and is also a playwright.
 The character's English voice actor is Judy Alice Lee, the Chinese voice actor is He Wenxiao, the Japanese voice actor is Kotori Koiwai, and the Korean voice actor is Sa Moon-young.
 Yun Jin's dialogue and singing segments in Liyue opera are performed by Yang Yang.

 Yun Jin's character prototype is based on a Peking opera performer, with the development team aiming to promote traditional Chinese opera through her character and to generate interest in opera among players.
 To achieve this, miHoYo decided to retain the voice acting and singing segments performed by Yang Yang in languages other than Chinese.
 In the game's 2.4 update, a video showcasing Yun Jin performing the Peking opera piece The Divine Damsel of Devastation attracted players from various regions to take interest in Chinese opera.
 It also inspired a group of first-class performers related to opera and musical instruments to undertake secondary creative works based on The Divine Damsel of Devastation.
-Mainland Chinese media positively reviewed the character, acknowledging her role in promoting traditional Chinese art.
+Chinese media positively reviewed the character, acknowledging her role in promoting traditional Chinese art.